valdemarjuniorr/springboot3-examples/spring-cli-example/README.md

 ## Project Structure

-First of you need to create a project catalog configuration file named `project-catalog.yml`.
+First of all, you need to create a project catalog configuration file named `project-catalog.yml`.
 This file contains the list of available templates and their respective repositories.
 Here is an example of a `project-catalog.yml`
 file: